yettsyjk/ReactGiphySearch/README.md

 ### Step 1: Set up the app

-1. Fork and clone this repo to you `homework` directory.
+- Fork and clone this repo to your `homework` directory.
-2. Navigate inside, and run: `npx create-react-app react-giphy-search`
+- Navigate inside and run: `npx create-react-app react-giphy-search`
-3. `cd react-giphy-search`
+- `cd react-giphy-search`
-4. Open the code in your editor.
+- Open the code in your editor.
+- Run `npm start`
+- Commit your work

 ### Step 2: Create a `SearchContainer` component

 - Create a new `SearchContainer` component.
 - Import `SearchContainer` into `App.js`.
 - Render `SearchContainer` inside `App.js`.
+- Commit your work

 ### Step 3: Add UI for the Search component